federalies/dynamoco/readme.md

 - You need to just get going with DynamoDB
 - You find the DynamoDB API difficult or at least optimzed for AWS engineers and not you.
 - Streamlined and flexible modules are your kind of your thing.

+- its like getting `dynamo-converter`, and `dynamo-client` and `dynamo-plus` all for the price of one.

 <!-- GETTING STARTED -->